 How is the world?
 Not who owns it.
 What I want is to know.
 5 June 1983

 Stafford’s politics and ethics were similar to Audre Lorde—daily.
 Both were actively creating during wars and conflicts that were ongoing or beginning, and never ending.
 Stafford wrote outside much of that aggressive discourse but didn’t passively ignore it either.
 I appreciated recognizing well-worn paths through all the mundane activities of managing one’s survival in (violently) contested cultural conversations.
 I continue to learn how to practice this consciously lived politic by exploring ideas beyond absolutism and dominance.

 I wanted this poetics inquiry to be about mutual desire, a sense translated in and through the body.
 As a distinct location, the body is a landscape where scripts of justice—and its lack—concentrate.

 by calling love they thought they owned it… 15 September 1959

 Stafford is most often coupled to nature.
 His ecopoetics reflect a reverent respect for what exists now and remembering who existed long before us.
 Listening, Stafford gave voice and agency to non-human characters such as mountains, trees, stones, and rain as snow.

 It’s hard not to wonder how Stafford would write about the contemporary West being on fire.
-I imagine his experience putting out wildfires during WWII would support what he knew to be the distance between devastation and renewal.
+I imagine his experience putting out wildfires during WWII as a conscientious objector would support what he knew to be the distance between devastation and renewal.
 Measured in the frequency of trust and echoed as hope, it’s not surprising that Stafford’s perceptions are so widely recognized as imagery associated with the natural world.